your coins for sale

 This is the least scientific factor of all.
 It relates simply to demand which is often quite irrational.

 A classic example is the Australian 1930 penny which is expensive because of its desirability rather than its mintage, scarcity or condition.
 Every year Australian auction houses and coin dealers offer between 10 and 30 Australian 1930 pennies for sale.
-This cannot be described as a genuinely rare coin.
+This cannot be considered in any way a rare coin.
 Yet they invariably fetch between $17,000 and $40,000 in various grades of ordinary circulated condition.

 Rare coins are the early date King George V silver and copper in uncirculated condition which turn up at auction or coin shops only once every three or four years.
 Yet these seldom achieve more than $10,000.
 Why?
 Because they are more common than the average 1930 penny?
 Clearly not.
 The answer is desirability.
 The 1930 penny has a mystique about it that prompts huge - and entirely irrational - outlays.